6 Ways to Demonstrate Skills and Behaviours in End Point Assessment

 “My team were tasked with… I volunteered to …”

-“I was assigned task X and I immediately started brainstorming ideas and researching…”
+“I was assigned task X and my role was to brainstorm ideas and research…”

 “The manager’s decision was… and this was based largely on the research I carried out…”